RISHABH12005/ML/README.md

-# Jupyter Notebook with NumPy, Pandas, and Matplotlib
+# Jupyter Notebook with NumPy, Pandas, Matplotlib

 This repository provides an introduction to using **NumPy, Pandas, and Matplotlib** in Jupyter Notebook for data analysis and visualization.